-For instance, crafts like stoneware bangle-making, seal production and weight manufacture, were directly controlled in segregated workshops by the rulers or the state.
+For instance, crafts like stoneware bangle-making, seal production, and weight manufacture, were directly controlled in segregated workshops by the rulers or the state.
 This was done to limit access to these important symbols of power.
 Moreover, the process of production of stoneware bangles was shrouded in mystery and preserved through complex rituals.
 This was done so to enhance the value of the object.

 These Indo-Aryan nomadic tribes emerged into prominence in India around the second millennium l500 B.C.E. and subsequently.
 These were characterized by a number of cultural and linguistic characteristics.
 These characteristics proved determinative for the development of later Indian civilization.
-These characteristics were as follows:

-(a) A form of the Sanskrit language called simply Old Indic (or Vedic Sanskrit), later to develop into the classical language of India.
+- A form of the Sanskrit language called simply Old Indic (or Vedic Sanskrit), later to develop into the classical language of India.
 This language came to be known as classical Sanskrit.

-In order to perform the fire ritual the priests had to master an extensive body of what can be called sacred “utterances.”
+In order to perform the fire ritual, the priests had to master an extensive body of what can be called sacred “utterances.”
 These included hymns, chants and ritual instructions of one kind or another.
 These liturgical utterances were not written texts.
-This was because writing was not extensively used for many centuries.
+This was because the writing was not extensively used for many centuries.
 It was only later that the Vedas which derived from the root meaning “to know” came into existence.
-In other words, the Veda-s were what the priests had to know in order to perform the ritual sacrifice (yajna).
+In other words, the Veda-s was what the priests had to know in order to perform the ritual sacrifice (yajna).

 Originally there were three basic ritual collections.
 These were, namely, the Rig Veda (meaning the “Hymn Veda,” a collection of over one thousand hymns), the Sama Veda (meaning the “Chant Veda,” a collection of selected chants derived largely from verses of the Rig Veda) and the Yajur Veda (meaning the “Instruction Veda,” a collection of instructions about the ritual performance).

-Somewhat later a fourth set of sacred utterances was added called the Atharva Veda.
+Somewhat later the fourth set of sacred utterances was added called the Atharva Veda.
 However, this was not so much of a ritual collection as a collection of chants and spells for curing illness).

 The purpose of the ritual sacrifice was to propitiate and “feed” the gods.
-In return the gods would assist their Indo-Aryan devotees with long life, much cattle and earthly happiness.
-This reciprocity between gods and priests maintained the cosmic order or "rita."
+In return, the gods would assist their Indo-Aryan devotees with long life, much cattle, and earthly happiness.
+This reciprocity between gods and priests maintained the cosmic order or “Rita.”